A comprehensive collection on the experience of the indigenous peoples of North America.

 Indigenous Peoples of North America, Part II: The Indian Rights Association, 1882–1986 is available with handwritten text recognition (HTR) technology.
 This increased search efficiency directs researchers toward relevant material more quickly, saving valuable research time and opening greater research pathways.

-In addition this archive benefits from Browse Collection, a feature that enables researchers to browse a complete list of files in the order they were arranged by the source library.
+In addition, this archive benefits from Browse Collection, a feature that enables researchers to browse a complete list of files in the order in which they were arranged by the source library.

 Platform Features & Tools